brown-cs-224/ARAP-Stencil/README.md

 This assignment is out of **100 points**.

-Your ARAP must implement at least the following features:
+Your code must implement at least the following features:

 * Initialize the shape **(X points)**
   * Determine one-ring neighbor of each vertices.